orhangazi/gameos/README.md

-# gameos
+# GameOS
-For gamers, by gamers
+An operating system designed by gamers, for gamers.